The challenge of fast growth is even more terrifying and complicated when your scope is spread across the globe.

-Thinking globally from the start helped Timo and the founders focus on making sales easier for everyone.
-This mission helped to make sure their cloud-based software was already built to be globally accessible through the web.
+Thinking globally from the start helped Timo and the other founders focus on making sales easier for everyone.
+This big picture mission helped to make sure their cloud-based software was already built to be globally accessible through the web.

-Taking a cue from his knowledge of door to door sales, Timo knew he needed to knock on the doors of international venture capital firms if he was going to accomplish the global growth Pipedrive needed to survive and scale.
+Taking a cue from his knowledge of door-to-door sales, Timo knew he needed to knock on the doors of international venture capital firms and capture early-stage funding if he was going to accomplish the global growth Pipedrive needed to survive and scale.

 After acknowledging the need to push beyond their immediate borders, the startup team sent a few ambassadors to California as a first step towards making this global reach a reality.
 Timo explains why the US was the logical first target: